 Teaching English as a Foreign Language (TEFL) Introduction

 The TEFL Introduction Program offered by the English Language Center (ELC) introduces the foundations of teaching English as a foreign language.
-The program aims to provide students with a basic introduction of language teaching and cross-cultural awareness through workshop sessions, personal interaction with students who have a first language other than English, and observations of TEFL classroom settings.
-The program was created for students interested in TEFL, potential study-abroad students, and study-abroad returnees who seek ways to apply their cultural experiences.
+The program aims to provide students with a basic introduction to language teaching and cross-cultural awareness.

 Please note: The TEFL Introduction Program does NOT offer a TEFL certificate or other credentials.

-The core of the program is six 2-hour workshops
+The core of the program is three components:

-Currently enrolled VU students who are in good academic standing and VU affiliated scholars interested in teaching non-native English speakers.
+Currently enrolled VU students who are in good academic standing and VU affiliated scholars interested in teaching EAL learners.